mustafausama/networks-chat-app/README.md

 3. Install the project
 `pip install .`

+# Testing the application
+You can test the application by running the command
+`python -m unittest discover tests`

 # Running the applications
 Open two terminals where the current virtual environment is activated.
 ## Activating the venv